-Hair loss is a common talking point, particularly in black hair salons, around the world because so many styles that have been adopted are damaging to the hair.
-These include everything from chemical straighteners to cornrows, and Ms Stenberg, who is now often seen wearing natural hair, has been through many of them.
+Hair loss is a common talking point, particularly in Black hair salons, around the world because so many styles that have been adopted are damaging to the hair.
+These include everything from chemical straighteners to cornrows, and Ms Stenberg, who is now often seen wearing her natural hair, has been through many of them.

 Felt natural hair was “too poofy”

 Interviewed by Beyoncé’s sister Solange Knowles for the article, Ms Stenberg says that when she used to chemically straighten her hair, she did it because she wasn’t comfortable with her natural hair.
 “I thought it was too poofy, too kinky,” she says.
 “When I started wearing it natural,” she continues, “it felt like I was blossoming because I was letting go of all the dead hair and all the parts of me that had rejected my natural state.”

 Hair loss experts agree that Black hair worn in a natural style is the best way to ensure it remains healthy.
 A common complaint with Afro hair is Traction Alopecia, which occurs when braids or cornrows are worn too tight and cause stress to the scalp.

 The tension these styles place on hair follicles can lead to severe hair loss, especially around the hairline.
 The best solution in cases of Traction Alopecia is to immediately change the hair-style, and there are also bespoke hair loss treatments, most notably high strength minoxidil, that can help speed up recovery.